 Skipping meat and dairy doesn’t have to make a festive meal any less tasty.
 In fact, vegans are often inspired to be more creative when cooking, combining delicious flavours with added extras.

-To get those taste buds going, we asked three vegan households to share what they’ll be serving up this year.
+To get those taste buds going, we asked three vegan households to share what they eat at Christmas.
 From butternut, lentil, kale and mushroom Wellington to chestnuts, mushrooms, and cranberries wrapped in puff pastry – they’ve shared their recipes for you to nick in preparation for 25 December.

 Butternut Squash, Kale And Lentil Wellington